Skip to main content

 • More NIH Information Lines

 Children are not little adults, yet they are often given medicines and treatments that were only tested in adults.
-There is a lot of evidence that children’s developing brains and bodies can respond to medicines and treatments differently than how adults respond.
+Research shows that children’s developing brains and bodies can respond to medicines and treatments differently than how adults respond.
 The way to get the best treatments for children is through research designed specifically for them.

 Unless otherwise specified, the information on our website and in our publications is in the public domain and may be reused or copied without permission.
 However, you may not reuse or copy images.
 Please cite the National Institute of Mental Health as the source.
 Read our copyright policy to learn more about our guidelines for reusing NIMH content.